Security in Azure Cosmos DB - overview

 Learn more in Automatic online backup and restore with Azure Cosmos DB.

 |Restore deleted data||The automated online backups can be used to recover data you may have accidentally deleted up to ~30 days after the event.

 Learn more in Automatic online backup and restore with Azure Cosmos DB

 |Protect and isolate sensitive data||All data in the regions listed in What's new? is now encrypted at rest.

-PII and other confidential data can be isolated to specific collections and read-write, or read-only access can be limited to specific users.
+Personal data and other confidential data can be isolated to specific container and read-write, or read-only access can be limited to specific users.